atoum/atoum.github.io/_posts/2017-08-10-glpi-atoum.markdown

 ![Picture of award winning](https://pbs.twimg.com/media/DDRlUoSXgAAXBIp.jpg "Award winning")

-## 7. If you have anything else to say, please feel free!
+## 9. If you have anything else to say, please feel free!

 I’ve been involved in various projects (open source or not) for years.
 As many developers, I was not really aware of unit testing.
 When I’ve started to write unit tests on my PHP applications, I chose PHPUnit (the only one I’d heard about at the time) but never really liked it.

 When I’ve discovered atoum (I don’t remember exactly when, but that was far before the first semver release), I’ve immediately loved it.
 That was much clearer to me to understand and write tests.
-I began to like that! … I’ve used atoum in several closed source projects (even when the "frameworks" say to use something else), but also in [Galette](http://galette.eu)[^3], which has unit tests powered by atoum since 2013.
+I began to like that… I’ve used atoum in several closed source projects (even when the "frameworks" say to use something else), but also in [Galette](http://galette.eu)[^4], which has unit tests powered by atoum since 2013.